jlanio/path2tiles/README.md

 # path2tiles
 Simple package for building the tiles paths.
 From a coordinate or Bounding Box.
-To build the complete address for your service you should use the fragment of information shown below.
+To build the complete address for your service you should use the fragment of information show in exemples.

 ## Install